imixs/imixs-workflow/src/site/markdown/core/plugin-api.md

 Each plugin represents an individual building block inside a Imixs-Workflow application.
 A plugin can be reused in different workflow models for different applications.
 A plugin, added to a workflow model, is controlled and executed by the [WorkflowKernel](./workflowkernel.html).
 The _WorkflowKernel_ calls the plugin during the processing life-cycle and provides information about the running process instance and the workflow event processed by the workflow engine.

-This concept makes it easy to implement plugins providing additional business logic and custom functionality.
+This concept makes it easy for a Plugin Developer to implement additional business logic and custom functionality.
 A plugin can validate a process instance and may also manipulate the business data.
 A plugin can also interrupt the processing phase by throwing a [PluginException](../engine/plugins/exception_handling.html) - for example in case of a validation error.